Discover the 10 BEST things to do in Santorini, Greece. I'll show you what NOT TO MISS!

 In Summary

-I hope this post of the 10 BEST things to do in Santorini, Greece helps plan your upcoming vacation.
+I hope this list of the 10 BEST things to do in Santorini, Greece helps plan your upcoming vacation.
 If you want to do everything on this list, you'll need at least four days in Santorini.
-If you're short on time, I would start with the catamaran tour, hike, and wandering around Oia and Fira, and then add in whatever else you can while still having time to slow down and savor the views.

-Santorini Hotel Recommendations:
+Santorini Hotel Recommendations

-*some of these hotels are adults-only*
+*Some of these hotels are adults only*

 beautiful scenery to visit and see